OpenEvalProject/evals/manuscripts/elife-58820/v3/manuscript.md

 ## Materials and methods

-## Materials and reagents
+### Materials and reagents

 Apigenin-7-O-glucuronide (Api-7-G) was purchased from HWI Analytik GmbH (Rheinzaberner, Rülzheim, German).
 Wogonin-7-glucuronide or wogonoside (Won-7-G), quercetin (Que-3-G), scutellarin (Scu-7-G), luteolin-3’-glucuronide (Lue-3’-G), luteolin-7-glucuronide (Lue-7-G), wogonin (Won), luteolin (Lue), icaritin (Ica), icaritin-3-glucuronide (Ica-3-G), and icaritin-7-glucuronide (Ica-7-G) were purchased from Meilunebio (Dalian, China).
 Estradiol-17β-glucuronide (E2G) and estrone-3-sulfate (E1S) were purchased from Steraloids Company (RI,USA).
 Raloxifene (Ral), raloxifene-4’-glucuronide (Ral-4’-G), raloxifene-6-glucuronide (Ral-6-G), ezetimibe (Eze), and ezetimibe-4’-phenoxy-glucuronide (Eze-4’-G) were purchased from Toronto Research Chemical (Toronto, Canada).
 Apigenin (Api), baicalein (Bai) and baicalein-7-glucuronide (Bai-7-G) was purchased from Indofine (NJ, USA).
 Dimethyl sulfoxide (DMSO) was purchased from Sigma-Aldrich (MO,USA).
 Acetonitrile (ACN) and methanol (MeOH) were purchased from Omni Solv (CA, US).
 ORA-Plus suspending vehicle was purchased from Perrigo (MI, USA).
 Hanks balanced salt solution (HBSS) was purchased from Sigma-Aldrich (MO, USA).
 All other chemicals were of reagent grade or better, which were purchased from reputable commercial suppliers.

-## Animals
+### Animals

 Experiments were performed on adult male and female Wistar rats weighing 280–330 g (male) or 220–270 g (female) at the time of the experiment.
 The rats were fasted for approximately 16 hr before the experiment.
 All procedures were approved by the Institutional Animal Care and Use Committee at the University of Houston.

-## OATP-overexpressing cells
+### OATP-overexpressing cells

 OATP1B1 and OATP1B3 over-expressed HEK-293 cells, described in a publication (Musshoff and Daldrup, 1993), were kindly provided by Dr. Yue Wei from University of Oklahoma Health Science Center.
 OATP2B1 over-expressed HEK-293 cell, first described in a publication (Gjerde et al., 1991), was kindly provided by Dr. Per Artursson’s lab from Uppsala University (Uppsala, Sweden).
 Cell line authentication was conducted by Core lab in MD Anderson.
 All cell lines have been compared with the STR profiles in CCLC database and no contamination detected.

-## Methods
+### Methods

-## Bio-synthesis of flavonoid glucuronides
+#### Bio-synthesis of flavonoid glucuronides

 Selected flavonoid glucuronides were bio-synthesized using Hela-UGT1A9-MRP3 cells modified from the Hela-UGT1A9 cells developed in our lab (Dougherty et al., 1990).
 The concentration of glucuronide was quantified by UPLC using a previously published method (Pérez-Gandía et al., 2010).

-## Portal vein infusion
+#### Portal vein infusion

 The procedure of portal vein infusion was the same as our publication (Zeng et al., 2016).
 Briefly, rats were anesthetized by i.p. injection of 50% urethane at the dose of 1.875 g/kg.
 The portal vein and bile duct was catheterized after the anesthesia.
 The phenolic compounds or their corresponding glucuronides were prepared in HBSS buffer (pH = 7.4) and infused from portal vein catheterization at the rate of 2 ml/hr.
 Bile samples were collected from bile duct catheterization and blood samples were collected by snipping the tail.
 The infusion lasted for 2.5 hr and samples were collected every 0.5 hr.
-The liver recycling efficiency (LRE %) was calculated to evaluate the recycling efficiency using the following equation:(1)LRE(Liverrecyclingefficiency)%=Steady−statebiliaryglucuronideexcretionratePortalveininfusionrate
+The liver recycling efficiency (LRE %) was calculated to evaluate the recycling efficiency using the following equation:

+$$
+LRE(Liverrecyclingefficiency)%=\frac{Steady−statebiliaryglucuronideexcretionrate}{Portalveininfusionrate}
+$$

 The steady-state biliary glucuronide excretion rate was calculated by the linear regression analysis of accumulated amount excreted via bile vs. time curve.

 This LRE%, derived from portal vein infusion experiments, was used to evaluate the effects of concentrations, inhibitors, structures of glucuronides on the liver recycling.
 Additional studies were used to determine the effects on LRE%, of aglycones vs glucuronides, protein binding, cassette dosing, and sex (male vs female).

-## Effect of infusion concentrations on the LRE% of glucuronide using Won-7-G
+##### Effect of infusion concentrations on the LRE% of glucuronide using Won-7-G

 Won-7-G was selected as a model compound.
 Won-7-G was prepared at 2, 10, 25, 100, and 1000 μM and infused into hepatic portal vein.

-## Comparison of LRE% between aglycones and their corresponding glucuronides
+##### Comparison of LRE% between aglycones and their corresponding glucuronides

 Won, Lue, Api, Bai, Eze, and Ral and their glucuronides were selected and prepared at 10 μM concentration for the infusion experiments.

-## Effect of aglycone concentrations on the LRE% of their corresponding glucuronides
+##### Effect of aglycone concentrations on the LRE% of their corresponding glucuronides

 The infusion study was conducted as described previously with minor modifications.
 After 2.5 hr of 2 μM Won infusion, the infusion solution was switched to 100 μM Won and infused for another 2 hr.

-## Effect of structures on the LRE% of glucuronides
+##### Effect of structures on the LRE% of glucuronides

 Thirteen glucuronides: Won-7-G, Api-7-G, Bai-7-G, Lut-3’-G, Que-3-G, Scu-7-G, Ica-3’-G, Ica-7-G, Lue-7-G, Eze-4’-G, Ace-G, Ral-4’-G, and Ral-6-G, prepared at 10 μM concentration were used in the infusion experiment to determine the structure activity relation of glucuronides and their recycle ratio.

-## Effect of cassette dosing on the LRE% of glucuronides
+##### Effect of cassette dosing on the LRE% of glucuronides

 A mixture of four glucuronides (Won-7-G, Api-7-G, Lut-3’-G, and Bai-7-G) were prepared at 10 μM together and infused simultaneously.

-## Effect of sex differences on the LRE% of glucuronides
+##### Effect of sex differences on the LRE% of glucuronides

 Won-7-G, Bai-7-G, and Lut-3’-G were prepared at 10 μM concentration.
 Prepared working solutions were further infused with female rats.

-## Cellular uptake
+#### Cellular uptake

-## Cellular uptake of phenolic glucuronides by OATP over-expressed cell lines
+##### Cellular uptake of phenolic glucuronides by OATP over-expressed cell lines

 Three OATP over-expressed cell lines (HEK 293 OATP 1B1/1B3/2B1 over-expressed cell lines) were used in the uptake study because OATPs are the most important hepatic uptake transporters for xenobiotics (Fahrmayr et al., 2010).
 Briefly, cells were seeded into 24 well plate 3 days before the experiment.
 Selected phenolic glucuronides were prepared in HBSS buffer (pH = 7.4) at required concentrations as working solution.
 Before incubation, cell culture medium was removed and cell was washed with 400 μl 37°C HBSS buffer (pH = 7.4) twice.
 Working solution was incubated with cells at 37°C for 20 min, when the intracellular concentrations reached steady state.
 After incubation, cells were washed with 400 μl ice-cold HBSS buffer (pH = 7.4) twice and cell pellet was collected in 200 μl of HBSS buffer.
 The cell pellet was further sonicated for 30 min.
 150 μl of suspensions was collected and 150 μl of acetonitrile (contain 0.2 μM rutin as internal standard) was added into the pellet suspension.
 The suspension was centrifuged at 15,000 rpm for 15 min and supernatant was collected for analysis to measure the intracellular concentration of glucuronides.

-## Effect of specific inhibitors on the cell uptake
+##### Effect of specific inhibitors on the cell uptake

 Fifty μM OATP inhibitors (rifampicin for OATP 1B1/1B3 and erlotinib or telmisartan for OATP 2B1) were prepared in working solutions.
 Working solutions without inhibitors were set as control group.
 Cells were incubated with their corresponding working solutions (containing different inhibitors) for 20 min.

-## Effect of substrate concentration on the cell uptake
+##### Effect of substrate concentration on the cell uptake

 Selected phenolic glucuronides were prepared at 0.5, 1, 5, 10, 25, and 50 μM as working solutions.
 Cells were incubated with working solutions for 20 min.
 The Km and Vmax values were calculated by using the Michaelis-Menten equation.

-## Cross inhibition on OATP1B1 cells using glucuronides and their corresponding aglycones
+##### Cross inhibition on OATP1B1 cells using glucuronides and their corresponding aglycones

 Several known substrates and non-substrates of OATP1B1 was applied as an inhibitor to inhibit the uptake of three selected substrates (Won-7-G, E2G, and Lut-3’-G).
 Substrate concentration was 1 μM while inhibitor concentration was 25 μM.
 Cells incubated with substrate without inhibitor were set as control group (100% uptake).
 Relative uptake percentage was calculated by comparing intracellular concentrations of all experiment groups with the control group.

-## Effects of OATP inhibition on the hepatic recycling of glucuronides
+#### Effects of OATP inhibition on the hepatic recycling of glucuronides

 A cocktail consists of 1 mM rifampicin (OATP 1B1/1B3 inhibitor), 1 mM telmisartan (OATP 2B1 inhibitor), 1 mM E2G (OATP 1B1/1B3 substrate), and 1 mM E1S (OATP 2B1 substrate) were prepare in HBSS buffer (pH = 7.4) and used in the experiment.
 The experiment procedure was the same as we described earlier with minor modifications.
 To achieve a better inhibition effect, rats were infused with the inhibitor cocktail for 1 hr before the beginning of glucuronides infusion.
 After 1 hr of treatment, selected phenolic glucuronides were infused with inhibitor cocktail for 2.5 hr.

-## Small intestine perfusion
+#### Small intestine perfusion

 To investigate the impact of intestinal metabolism on biliary excretion of phase II metabolites, small intestine perfusion study was performed as our previous publication with minor modifications (Jia et al., 2004).
 Briefly, one segment of small intestine was perfused.
 The perfusion solution started from the beginning segment duodenum and went through 15 cm length of down-stream intestine after the inlet segment.
 2 μM of flavonoid aglycones (Won, Api, Bai) and phenolic drugs (Eze, Ral) were prepared together in HBSS buffer (pH = 7.4) as perfusion solution.
 The inlet cannulate was insulated and kept warm by a 37°C circulating water bath.
 The perfusion rate was set at 0.193 ml/min.
 The perfusion lasted for 2.5 hr.
 Bile samples and perfusate were collected.
 At the last time point, blood samples from tail vein and from hepatic portal vein were also collected and analyzed.
-The absorption (%) was calculated as below:(2)Absorption (\% )=Perfusedamountofaglycone−amountofaglyconeinperfusatePerfusedamountofaglycone
+The absorption (%) was calculated as below:

+$$
+Absorption (\% )=\frac{Perfusedamountofaglycone−amountofaglyconeinperfusate}{Perfusedamountofaglycone}
+$$

-## Evaluation of LRE% on the pharmacokinetic profiles of selected phenolics
+#### Evaluation of LRE% on the pharmacokinetic profiles of selected phenolics

 To investigate whether the HER potentials have an impact on pharmacokinetic profiles of phenolic compounds, a pharmacokinetic experiment was conducted (n = 4).
 Briefly, Won and Bai were prepared together in oral suspension with ORA-Plus at the concentration of 50 mg/ml.
 Drugs were given to animals at the dose of 30 mg/kg.
 Eze/Ace were prepared and dosed the same way as described above for the other two flavonoids.
 Blood samples were taken at 0, 0.5, 1, 2, 4, 6, 8, and 24 hr after dosing.
 Samples were analyzed with LC/MS method after sample processing as detailed below.

-## LC/MS analysis of blood, bile, liver tissue, cell, and perfusate samples
+#### LC/MS analysis of blood, bile, liver tissue, cell, and perfusate samples

 Blood, bile, liver tissue, perfusate, and cell samples were analyzed by LC/MS after sample process.
 Detailed sample process methods could be found in Supplement: Bioanalysis Method.

-## Blood stability test of Won-7-G, Api-7-G, and Bai-7-G
+#### Blood stability test of Won-7-G, Api-7-G, and Bai-7-G

 The stability of Won-7-G, Api-7-G, and Bai-7-G in blood matrix were evaluated.
 The stability test was conducted for 2.5 hr at three concentrations (2, 10, and 25 μM, n = 3).

-## Correlation between LRE% and cell uptake
+### Correlation between LRE% and cell uptake

 The LRE% obtained from rat infusion experiment were correlated with cell uptake results.
 Since cell studies were conducted using human OATPs over-expressed cell lines, the analysis was performed with Fisher exact test (Blevins and McDonald, 1985), the details of which is in Supplement: Fisher Exact Test of Correlation Analysis.